LimKianAn/xcluster/README.md

 Repeat the command and you should see a *metal-stack* firewall running.

+COMMENT: maybe summarize what was happening, maybe be a bit more enthusiastic about the end result? 😅

 ## kubebuilder markers for CRD

+COMMENT: what is a marker? haven't read the kubebuilder book which could be a problem for me now, but at least a link to the docs would be nice

 *kubebuilder* provides lots of handful markers.
 Here are some examples: